 Maxim: Survival of the fittest is a lie.

-Arrow: Our planet thrives with mutual aid, and as we see again and again, being the strongest never guarantees our survival; rather, the inverse is true, as power and greed has hastened collapse and extinction.
+Arrow: Our planet thrives with mutual aid, and as we observe, again and again, being the strongest never guarantees our survival; rather, the inverse is true, as power and greed have hastened collapse and extinction.

 Civilization as we have come to understand it was built the moment we began to understand the benefits of our division of labor and our understanding of exchange, markets, and supply chains.
 We gave it those us-and-them names, and also numbers that signified “many” and “none.”
 Now those numbers, define the Anthropocene, numbers like 7 and 8 billion, which some futurists predict may one day become none if this planet should soon become an uninhabitable wasteland.

 Our totemic identifiers may have become little more than placeholders establishing imagined legitimacy of a fictionalized history suggesting that to be civilized means to have been found or discovered.
 The powerful have attained recognition by subscribing to an economic belief emphasizing that “survival of the fittest” privileges the bully.

-However, it is Nature that continues to prove the inverse to be true: that mutual aid and inter-dependence is the path to survival.
+However, it is Nature that continues to prove the inverse to be true: that mutual aid and interdependence are the paths to survival.
 Our ecological biodiversity is the principle truth, not the power wielded by privatization and militarization.
 Our population, the 7 soon 8 billion, that is not the number of extinction, those are the 7 and 8 billion pairs of hands that will restore our ecological biodiversity, and define our Wellbeing.

 Whether islands in oceans, or mountain villages, or gated in cities or affluent suburbs or enclosed in shantytowns and ghettos, we have evolved far beyond the historicist’s vision of an origin story.
 Ours is a story of supply chains.
 We divide our labor, we engage in exchange.